jingweimo/academic-kickstart/content/post/2025SPIE/index.md

 ---
 title: We delievered six presentations on sensing/automation for food qualilty & specialty crop production on the 2025 SPIE Defense + Commerical Sensing Conference.
-subtitle: Stay tuned to our conference papers to be posted by the SPIE soon.
+subtitle:

 # Summary for listings and search engines
-# summary: "
+summary: "Stay tuned to our conference papers to be posted by the SPIE soon."

 # Link this post with a project
 projects: []